-His research focuses on the nano-bonding of materials, devices, and
+His research focuses on the fabrication of sensors and their

 micro electro mechanical systems (MEMS), bio-MEMS, bio-MOEMS and

-miniaturized and robust micro- and nano-system for health and
+hard materials to create miniaturized and robust micro- and nano-system

-Dr. Howlader has published over 50 technical papers and 70 proceedings
+Dr. Howlader has published over 60 peer-reviewed technical papers and

-papers in the area of integration and packaging of microelectronics,
+papers in the area of sensors fabrication, integration and packaging of

 optoelectronics, MEMS, and microfluidics and radiation effects in

 insulating materials.
 He is a member of Japan Institute of Electronic

 and he received the Best Technical Paper Award at